Compare Cheap Taxi Insurance Quotes

 - Always pay your insurance off in one go; paying monthly results in your having to fork out extra interest

-- Get a high category Thatcham 1 or 2-rated security alarm or immobiliser system Alternatively fit a CCTV camera to your taxi.
+- Get a high-category Thatcham 1 or 2-rated security alarm or immobiliser system Alternatively fit a CCTV camera into your taxi.
 This way your insurance premiums will be lowered.

 - Sign up for breakdown cover when getting taxi insurance as you’ll get a reduction for buying both at the same time

 - You can expect a lower premium from a company that specialises in taxi insurance

 - If you have low annual mileage, then definitely let your insurance company know since they’re likely to reduce the cost for you

 - Always shop around since taxi insurance quotes can vary markedly depending on how particular companies calculate certain factors